k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/08_token_consumption_and_ai_history.md

 ### Opening the Panel

-Go to **View > AI Agent History** from the menu bar.
-The panel opens as a separate view alongside your other panels.
+Click **More Actions...** ("…") in the AI Chat panel toolbar, then **Open AI Agent History**.
+The panel opens as a tab in the bottom panel area, alongside Problems and Terminal.

 ### Using the History Panel